Pharaoh-hub/My-Altschool_Project/README.md

 I wrote an HTML landing page code and save it under a directory called index.html on my kali so I can easily access it whenever I ssh into my server.

 	Attached screenshot of my HTML landing page code--			https://drive.google.com/file/d/1xrhtSh1hyLxUJ4MM1AcaU-	t7QzwU2oAH/view?usp=sharing

 I was able to copy the HTML landing page code written and saved in my index.html directory on my kali via the Secure Copy Protocol SCP

 	"scp /media/sf_index.htm/index.html ubuntu@13.61.2.68:/var/www/html/ since the default directory for html 	file on the server is /var/www/html.

 I ran

 	"ssh -i Pharaoh_key.pem ubuntu@13.61.2.68" to securely access my server using my private key which is in the 	same directory I ssh from with my public IP Address.

-After ssh into my server, I ran "sudo nano /var/www/html/index.html" to confirm my html file is in my server Attached screenshot to confirm my HTML landing page code is in my server under the /var/www/html/index.html directory---https://drive.google.com/file/d/1JTu76Dz6sAV28yX8sqvfs1sH6pdOOP3p/view?usp=sharing
+After ssh into my server,I ran

+ 	"sudo nano /var/www/html/index.html" to view my html file in my server
+	Attached screenshot to confirm my HTML landing page code is in my server under the /var/www/html/index.html 	directory---https://drive.google.com/file/d/1JTu76Dz6sAV28yX8sqvfs1sH6pdOOP3p/view?usp=sharing

 					HOW I DEPLOYED EVERYTHING ON MY SERVER

 #3.
 Enable Required Ports (Using UFW)

-I downloaded ufw(Uncomplicated Firewall) on the server using "sudo apt update" to update the package lists as a root or superuser on my system, check for new version of the package I'm about to install then I ran
+I downloaded ufw(Uncomplicated Firewall) on the server using

+	"sudo apt update" to update the package lists as a root or superuser on my system, check for new version of 	the package I'm about to install then I ran

 	"sudo apt install ufw -y" to install the latest available version of ufw "sudo ufw status" to checked if it's installed
-I allowed SSH to avoid locking myself out of my server "sudo ufw allow OpenSSH"
+I allowed SSH to avoid locking myself out of my server

+	"sudo ufw allow OpenSSH"
 	"sudo ufw status" to checked the status if it was active or not. if it wasn't active, then I ran "sudo ufw enable" to get it enabled, so it can be active and running, then I ran "sudo ufw status" again to confirm the activeness.
 I ran the following commands;